 Cargo Space: 529 litres+ (TBC)

-The V60 Cross Country features all-wheel-drive and a high-riding stance, perfect for off-road wagon action.
+The V60 Cross Country features all-wheel drive and a high-riding stance, perfect for off-road station wagon action.
 Power will come from a 2.0-litre turbocharged petrol four-cylinder, paired to a 48-volt mild-hybrid system for a combined total of 184kW, in line with Volvo’s plans to quickly electrify their fleet.

 And, as expected, hailing from Scandinavia, the Volvo is a thoroughly good-looking car, exhibiting clean lines and minimalist design.
 We can’t wait for it to arrive Down Under.